PDFTron is now Apryse. Same great products, new name.

 • Add a download-to-PDF function to a web app

-How to Create a PDF from HTML with html2pdf.js
+Use HTML to Create a PDF with html2pdf.js

 Combining html2canvas and jsPDF, html2pdf relies on a simple workaround to bypass typical challenges associated with converting HTML to PDF in a browser.
 First, it uses html2canvas to convert your HTML to a canvas and renders that canvas to a static image.
-It is then easy for jsPDF to wrap the new image in a PDF file, made downloadable to your users.
+This makes it easy for jsPDF to wrap the new image in a PDF file, made downloadable to your users.

-We’ve provided a manually typed HTML invoice template to use with this guide, but you can easily generate HTML for your own document in a backend.
+We’ve provided a manually typed HTML invoice template for use with this guide, but you can easily generate HTML for your own document in a backend.

 html2pdf.js installs in three main ways: via HTML, by NPM, or by inserting the library using JavaScript.